Reigning Sound: History

 Reigning Sound released a new full-length album Love & Curses on In the Red Records in August 2009, featuring 14 songs and one cover, "Stick Over Me", originally recorded by a '60s band called The Glass Sun (interpreted on the album as "Stick Up for Me").
 In September 2010, Reigning Sound's cover of "Mind Over Matter", a '50s R&B cover, was featured on the compilation Daddy Rockin Strong: A Tribute to Nolan Strong & The Diablos, an album of current garage-punk bands covering the late Nolan Strong.

 In October 2011, Reigning Sound released a digital "mini-LP" called Abdication ...
 For Your Love on the Scion Audio Visual label.
 The eight-song collection was released as a free digital download; however, some limited edition vinyl and promo CDs were also pressed.
 Five tracks from this EP were recorded and produced by Dan Auerbach of The Black Keys.
-While some of the songs featured Cartwright alongside drummer Lance Willie and bassist David Wayne Gay, this would be the last recordings the two would appear on - Wille and Gay would leave the band just before the release of Abdication.
+While some of the songs featured Cartwright alongside drummer Lance Wille and bassist David Wayne Gay, this would be the last recordings the two would appear on - Wille and Gay would leave the band just before the release of Abdication.

 The band signed to Merge Records in September 2012 and released Shattered (2014) and A Little More Time with Reigning Sound (2021).
 In a June 8, 2022 message on the group's Facebook page, Cartwright formally announced the end of Reigning Sound.
 He wrote, "It was my intention with A Little More Time to come full circle, reunite the original lineup of the band, and finish where we started.
 I thought we could support the album with some touring and go out on a high note, but Covid has proven to be a long-lasting concern and more difficult to navigate than anyone could have anticipated.
 Rather than compromise ourselves or our fans, I have decided this is the right time to dissolve the band."